varunpurohit76/basic-noise-reduction/README.md

 As it was a **Noise Reduction** question **Not Noise Removal**, a simple averaging filter has been used.

 Other suggested techniques for **Noise Removal**:<br>
-Effecient result by : Noise Removal + Reduction
+Effecient result by : Noise Removal + Reduction<br>
 For Noise Removal : **DBSCAN, K-Means**.

 ###Befor Noise Reduction###